In this guide

 - Income from wages or salary

-- Income from a business (if you are still running your own business and earn an income in any form, you will definitely need to lodge a tax return)
+- Income from a business (if you are still running your own business and earn an income in any form, you must lodge a tax return)

 - Rental income